hannep/paine-mactane/_posts/2017-12-26-pyotr-korshunov.markdown

 However, Korshunov is still a tough, realistic negotiator, so the Averna brought strength, balance, and a little bitterness to the drink.

 While making this, we pondered whether to include Scotch.
 There was some debate over how appropriate it would be, given Errinwright's gift to him.
 But always remember that the poison was never in the Scotch, it was on the opera program!
-In the end, cognac worked better.
+In the end, Cognac worked better.

 Note: We found that 7 blackberries roughly equals 1 ounce of muddled result, though it will naturally depend slightly on the size of your blackberries.